OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 ### Step 1: Open add-in project folder in Visual Studio Code

-In this lab, you'll use Visual Studio code as your code editor.
+In this lab, you'll use Visual Studio Code as your code editor.
 Let's get started by using Visual Studio to open the folder that contains the add-in source code.

 1. Launch Visual Studio Code.